aselker/gameboy-sound-chip/README.md

 #### Specific Channel Behaviors

-Each channel has its volume control, and a "length counter" which can shut the channel off after some amount of time.
+Each channel has an on/off switch, a volume control, and a "length counter" which can shut the channel off after some amount of time.
 The square wave and noise channels also have "volume envelopes", which can continuously vary the volume of the channel.

 The square wave channels create square waves of arbitrary frequency and volume, and with a duty cycle of either 12.5%, 25%, 50%, or 75%.
 The first square wave channel can also continuously vary its frequency over time, with a programmable speed.

 The noise channel uses a linear feedback shift register (LFSR) as a simple pseudorandom number generator to create white noise.
 Its frequency and shift-register length are adjustable.

 The wave channel can play arbitrary samples.
-There are 32 four-bit "samples", each of which represents just a single point in time, though the playback speed can be adjusted.
+There are 32 four-bit "samples", each of which represents just a single point in time, which are played back at a speed which can be adjusted.
 The samples, like all of the sound chip's inputs, are memory-mapped to the CPU's memory.

 The GameBoy sound system is mostly the same between the first few generations of GameBoy (original, Pocket, Color, Super Game Boy), with some obscure differences.
 We won't bother to copy those differences.